 Starting in 2011, Pagan Spirit Gathering made its home at an eco-retreat and campground known as Stonehouse Farm.
 It is located near Earlville in rural northern Illinois, about seventy miles west of Chicago.
 This 37-acre site includes wooded areas, fields, gardens, a sandy beach and pond, several buildings, electrical hookups for campers and merchants, a new showerhouse, and its namesake, a historic stone house built in the mid nineteenth century by a Scottish stone mason.

 Pagan Spirit Gathering 2015 was closed after just two days, due to flooding which rendered a large portion of the grounds unsafe.
-After an extensive and intensive search, we found our present home.
+After an extensive and intensive search, we found our next home.

-Since 2016, PSG has been located at the Tall Tree event campground near Vienna IL, about an hour north of Paducah KY.
-This 200-acre site features a lake, woods, open fields, and a Bonfire Circle gathering space on an island in the lake.
+In 2016, 2017, and 2018, PSG was located at the Tall Tree event campground near Vienna Illinois, about an hour north of Paducah KY.
+This 200-acre site features a lake, woods, open fields, and a Bonfire Circle community ritual space on an island in the lake.

-The Pagan Spirit Gathering and its community have continued to grow and evolve.
-Our activities include a variety of life passages, such as handfastings and weddings, pregnancy and baby blessings, coming of age rites, and cronings and sagings.
+Pagan Spirit Gathering and its Community have continued to grow and evolve.
+Our activities include a variety of life passages, such as handfastings and weddings, pregnancy and baby blessings, coming of age rites, as well as croning, saging, and senioring rites.

-At our present PSG home, we have restructured some of our centers and added others.
-Our centers now include: Gate, Safety, Information, Circle Network, Raffle, Childcare, Warrior Spirit, Teen, EnChantment, Sweatlodge, Temple of the Sun God, Moon Lodge, Maiden Circle, Crone Temple of Wisdom, Sage Temple, Dancing Shadows Lodge, Psyche’s Grotto, Rainbow, Amethyst Circle, and others.
-In addition, there are specialty camping areas such as Presenters, Music, Family, Disability, RV, and Woods camps.
+At our newest PSG home, we have restructured some of our centers and added others.
+Our centers now include: Gate, Safety, Information, Raffle, Family Center, Warrior Spirit, Teen, EnChantment, Sweatlodge, Women's Hearth, Crone Temple, Sage Temple, Social Justice, Dancing Shadows Lodge, Psyche's Grotto, Rainbow, Amethyst Circle, and others.
+In addition, there are specialty camping areas.

 This Gathering is also about experiencing and celebrating Community; creating a magical Pagan village together; sharing songs, meditations, rituals, food, ideas, fun, magic; sharing work as well as celebration; teaching and learning from each other; examining ourselves collectively and individually as part of Nature Spirituality and Pagan culture.